syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Inject Custom JavaScript

-The Blink rendering engine offers support for injecting custom JavaScript to be applied to HTML or a URL before rendering it into a PDF document using the 'JavaScript' property of the 'BlinkConverterSettings' class.
+The Blink rendering engine offers support for injecting custom JavaScript to be applied to HTML or a URL before rendering it into a PDF document using the 'JavaScript' property of the [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class.

 {% tabs %}